borgbackup/borg/docs/quickstart.rst

     $ attic create -v --stats /somwhere/my-backup.attic::second-backup ~/src ~/Documents

    This backup will be a lot quicker and a lot smaller since only new never before seen data is stored.
-The ``--stats`` causes |project_name| to output statistics about the newly created archive such as the amount of unique data (not shared with other archives).
+The ``--stats`` option causes |project_name| to output statistics about the newly created archive such as the amount of unique data (not shared with other archives).

 4. List all archives in the repository::